-Here is one such picture where Nikhil shares his experience of cooking for the first time.
+Here is one such picture where Nikhil shares his cooking experience for the first time.

 We also encouraged Ellicians to share how they are using their hidden talent to create something.
-We are awestruck with creative talent Ellicians have.
+We are amazed by the creative talent Ellicians have.

 Virtual games have become a weekly occurrence now.
-The very first game we played while being in work from home was ‘Aliens At Your Office’.
-Throughout playing this game, the creativity of Ellicians flew generously and it turned into a memorable evening.
+The first game we played while working from home was ‘Aliens At Your Office.’
+Throughout playing this game, the creativity of Ellicians flew generously, and it turned into a memorable evening.